JenniferGrosz/SuckyCorp/README.md

 Data Translation Challenge SU 5068 Final Project

 #### Business Problem:
-SuckyCorp is relying on this analyses which will lead to product decisions involving their ever-expanding line of robot vacuum agents.
-In this project I have summarized product tradeoffs for the whole Sucky line of agents and provided recommendations as to what products should be supported and which should not.
-The data for analysis was collected by running the candidate agents in the simulation testbed and recording the scores; the experiments were ran over a range of environmental conditions.
+SuckyCorp is havily relying on this analyses which will lead to product decisions involving their ever-expanding line of robot vacuum agents.
+This project summarizes product tradeoffs for the whole Sucky line of agents and provides recommendations as to what products should be supported and which should not.
+The data for analysis was collected by running the candidate agents in the simulation testbed and recording their scores; the experiments were ran over a range of environmental conditions.
 The report additionally identifies whether or not the conclusions found depend on the environment, and if so, how.

 #### Seattle University Artificial Intelligence
 ##### Data Translation Challenge March 2021